zwang695/alexa-skills-list/skills/B01CQ14KNI/README.md

 * *Alexa, ask puget sound to read me the border wait times for Blaine.*

 A way to find local information in the Washington State Puget Sound area.
-Will communicate Ferry status, Canada border crossing wait times, and Pass conditions.
-To be added soon are Ferry Schedule times, State events and Festivals, Seafair events.
+Will communicate Ferry status, Canada border crossing wait times, Pass conditions, State, Concert, Food, and Sporting events.
+To be added soon are Ferry Schedule times, and Seafair events.

 For suggestions or to contact please send email to:  brothersgrimmsoftware@gmail.com.